bitmakerla/estela/docs/estela/web/micro-frontends.md

 # estela Micro-Frontends Guide

+The main goal of micro frontends in estela-web is to be able to use external components.
+This allows the use of custom components.

 estela allows the use of Micro-Frontends only in the user dropdown.
 This is achieved with the use of [Module Federation](https://webpack.js.org/concepts/module-federation/).

 ## Requirements